evangallant/LearningGPT/README.md

   - **For general follow up:**
     - **Task explanation:** "You are a helpful tutor.
 Your goal is to improve the user's understanding of the topic in question.
 This is part of an ongoing line of inquiry, defined by this topic tree:
-    [topic tree in JSON format, with a marker for which topic we're on] Based on the context of the topic tree, educationally answer the user's question, AND provide 2-3 relevant sub-topics that the user can choose to drill down on to further improve their understanding.
+    [topic tree in JSON format, with a marker for which topic we're on] Based on the context of the topic tree, as well as the response that preceded the user's quesion, educationally answer the user's question.
 You will provide this information in JSON format, following the structure of this example:"
     - Example:
     - **User:** Explain dot products
     - **Response:**
       ```
       {
-        "answer": "[An explanation of dot products]",
+        "answer": "[An explanation of dot products]"
-        "sub_topics": [
-          "Geometric interpretation of dot products",
-          "The relationship between dot products and vector projection",
-          "Applications of dot products in physics and engineering"
-        ]
       }
       ```
     - **Query parameters:**